Chinese Taipei Olympic flag

-The Chinese Taipei Olympic flag is used by the Republic of China (ROC) Taiwan team, which competes under the title "Chinese Taipei" during the Olympic Games and other events, in place of the flag of the Republic of China.
-This is a result of the complex Cross-Strait relations between the Republic of China and the People's Republic of China.
+The Chinese Taipei Olympic flag which is the Flag of the Chinese Taipei Olympic Committee, is used by the Republic of China (ROC) Taiwan team, which competes under the title "Chinese Taipei" during the Olympic Games and other events, in place of the flag of the Republic of China.
+This is a result of the complex cross-strait relations between the Republic of China and the People's Republic of China.
 The Olympic flag has been in use since 1981, following the decision by the International Olympic Committee that the ROC could not compete under the country's name or flag.

 Due to this restriction, the National Anthem of the Republic of China also could not be played when the team wins medals, so, instead, the National Flag Anthem of the Republic of China was played during the flag raising of the medal ceremony.

+In addition to its use in the Olympics, some companies operating in mainland China use the Chinese Taipei flag in place of the ROC flag to represent Taiwan since it is illegal to use the flag of the ROC to refer to Taiwan in mainland China.
+The flag of Chinese Taipei Olympic Committee used to represent Taiwan in most international sporting events outside the Olympics.

+Design

 The flag shows the Blue Sky with a White Sun (the emblem of the Republic of China and the Kuomintang) and the Olympic rings, encircled by a five-petaled Prunus mume (the ROC's national flower) drawn in red, white, and blue (the colors of the ROC flag).

-In addition to its use in the Olympics, some companies operating in mainland China use the Chinese Taipei flag in place of the ROC flag to represent Taiwan since the PRC does not recognize the ROC.
+The flag was designed by Ueng Ming-yih, a skier who was also a part of international relations group of the Chinese Taipei Olympic Committee at the time.
+Ueng, who was tasked by Olympic Committee President Shen Chia-ming with designing the flag, initially created five designs before selecting three for President Chiang Ching-kuo to choose from.